nsarathy/Markey/README.md

 - [x] Sellers can view the number of products currently in customer shopping carts, along with the store and details associated with the products.
 ## Optional features:
 - [x] Customers can leave reviews associated with specific products from sellers.
 Other customers can view the reviews after they post.
 Sellers may view reviews on their products.

+## client
+### Account.java
+Objects of this class represent an account of a user.

+### CartNotTrackableException.java
+This exception is thrown when there's an error reading a cart of a customer

+### Client.java
+Handles connection to the server and transfer of data between the client and server

+### CreateAccount.java
+The methods of this class are called to create an account for a user

+### CreateAccountGUI.java
+The GUI for creating an account

+### Customer.java
+Extends Account,java
+The objects of this class represent a customer user

+### CustomerAndSales.java
+Objects of this class hold a list of customers and a list of sales

+### CustomerDashboard.java
+Constitutes the customer's dashboard

+### CustomerDashboardGUI.java
+GUI for the customer dashboard

+### Decoder.java
+Decodes data received by the client from the server for other classes to access and use

+### HintTextField.java
+Extends JTextField and shows a hint in the textfield for user

+### Listing.java
+Objects of this class hold a list of products and their respectie sellers

+### Login.java
+For user to login to Markey

+### LoginGUI.java
+GUI for Login

+### MarketPlaceGUI.java
+Where the sellers and customers perform most of the operations such as buying, listing, etc

+### NotInStockException.java
+This exception is thrown when a product being added to a customer's cart is not available in stock

+### Product.java
+Objects of this class represent a product that's on sale on Markey

+### ProductAndStores.java
+Objects of this class contain a list of products and a list of stores

+### PurchaseHistoryView
+For customers to view their purchase history

+### SellerDashboardGUI.java
+Dashboard for a seller

+### ServerDetails.java
+Interface which has the IP address of the server

+### Store.java
+Objects of this class represent a store belonging to a seller

+### StoreAndSales.java
+Objects of this class contain a list of stores and a list of sales

+### StoreView
+For sellers to view their stores in their dashboard